Shreeshrii/tesstrain-sanPlusMinus/README.md

 # tesstrain-sanPlusMinus

-This uses a custom version of [tesstrain](https://github.com/tesseract-ocr/tesstrain) repo for Demo of PlusMinus training for Sanskrit using [san](https://github.com/tesseract-ocr/tessdata_best/blob/master/san.traineddata) as the START_MODEL.
+This uses a custom version of [tesstrain](https://github.com/tesseract-ocr/tesstrain) repo for demonstration of PlusMinus training for Sanskrit, in Devanagari script only, using [tessdata_best/san](https://github.com/tesseract-ocr/tessdata_best/blob/master/san.traineddata) as the START_MODEL.
 The [ground-truth data](data/sanPlusMinus-ground-truth) is included as part of this repo.

 The training is currently ongoing.